sourceduty/Data_Hardware/README.md

 #

 This table and calculations could be expanded by processing larger or smaller amounts of data using the same hardware.
-A personal laptop would take approximately 10.24 hours to process 10 GB of data.

 #
 ### Related Links